 The University of Tennessee, Knoxville, will remain open except in the most severe weather conditions.
 Decisions about campus operations are made based on conditions on campus and major transportation routes.
 It is anticipated that the campus community shall also monitor local conditions to assess the travel risk.

 In the event of inclement weather when the university remains open, all faculty and staff are expected to make every reasonable effort to maintain their regular work schedules but are advised to avoid undue risks in traveling.
 Employees who anticipate arriving late or not arriving at all should notify their immediate supervisors.
 Employees have the option of charging their time off to annual leave or taking leave without pay.
 With prior approval, employees can make up lost work hours.
+There are detailed answers to frequently asked questions by university employees on the F&A website: Inclement Weather FAQs

 The chancellor (or appointed representative) may officially close or suspend selected activities of the university because of extreme weather conditions.
 When a decision to close is made, information is distributed to the campus community, shared with local media, and posted on the front page at utk.edu.